lobrien/xrp_wpilib_examples/docs/index.md

 ### No type hints, few comments

 It stabs me to the heart to conclude that, unless `mypy` is integrated into your build process, type hints are more trouble than they're worth for new FRC developers.
-My issue is that FRC code is _particularly_ prone to being updated on the fly and everything that's optional becomes obsolete very quickly.
+My issue is that FRC code is _particularly_ prone to being updated on the fly and everything that's optional (like type-hints) becomes obsolete very quickly.

 Out-of-date comments are worse than no comments and incorrect type hints are worse than out-of-date comments.
 But as far as I know, even if you install `mypy` support in Visual Studio Code mistakes appear as "Problems" warnings and not as errors.
 (Let me know if I'm wrong, because I would _love_ to be wrong!)